f5devcentral/f5-tls-automation/code/letsencrypt/letsencrypt.rst

 An example ansible environment can be found here: `Ansible Environment`_

 *************
-Prerequesites
+Prerequisites
 *************

-Following Prerequesites are needed
+Following Prerequisites are needed

 1. F5 Cloudservices account with subscruption to primary DNS service
 2. primary Zone for domain exists